akamakwa-star/Contacts_Book/README.md

 Delete Contacts: Remove contacts by name.

-Persistent Storage: All contacts are saved in a local JSON file (contacts.json) for long-term storage.gi
+Persistent Storage: All contacts are saved in a local JSON file (contacts.json) for long-term storage.

           Project Structure
 .  contacts.json     Auto-generated file to store contacts